fredericscode/RailsVideoCallApp/README.md

   font-weight: 500;
 }
 ```
-This is where we are going to keep our sass variables for our styles.
+That's where we are going to keep our sass variables for our styles.
 Now go to ```app/assets/stylesheets/home.scss``` and add this:
 ```css
 @import "./variables";